-The Nintendo Switch has plenty of room to grow, but even so, the home/portable hybrid console already has some stellar titles under its belt in 2017 - enough to make it a must-own.
-And that's without mentioning that Super Mario Odyssey is coming later on in the year.
+The Nintendo Switch has plenty of room to grow, but even so, the home/portable hybrid console already has some stellar titles under its belt in 2017 - more than enough to make it a must-own.

 If you've read our review and have purchased a Nintendo Switch for yourself, welcome!
 With our combined experience of thousands of hours spent with the Switch, we've compiled the following guide just for you, bringing the latest information and the best tips to the surface, as well as a few essential accessory and game recommendations.

 Since the launch of the Nintendo Switch in 2017, it has gathered a slew of new skills – although not as many as some were hoping for.

 It has online capabilities that are built-in nicely into some games like Rocket League and Mario Kart 8: Deluxe, but the Nintendo Switch Online app for your smartphone enhances the online experience with Splatoon 2.
 That said, building a party of friends is still a pain and voice chat is cumbersome compared to what's offered on other home consoles.

 A recent update has given the Switch the secret, unmentioned-by-Nintendo ability to work with some wireless USB headsets.
 Not all work, mind you, but users have found success with a few models that you can pick up on the cheap.